internetee/registry/README.md

 ### Application build and update

-For application deployment we are using faster Mina (https://github.com/mina-deploy/mina) instead of Capistrano.
+For application deployment we are using faster [Mina](https://github.com/mina-deploy/mina) instead of Capistrano.

 All deploy code locates at config/deploy.rb file.

-First add 'testregistry' and 'registry' to your ssh script:
+First add 'testregistry' and 'registry' to your .ssh/config file:

   # staging
   Host testregistry